nanifour/php-registration/README.md

 ## 4 Files
 - index.php
 > This is the homepage.
 Thee user can login through this page.
 After successful login, the user is sent an message to alert the user.

 - login_action.php

 - logout_action.php
+> The user's session information (id/username) and message is cleared

 - header.php
 > This file contains the left and right menu.
 The left menu shows if the user is logged in.
 The message "Hello Guest" or "Hello Royal Pups Member" is displayed depending on the user's session information.

 - registration.php
 > This is the sign upn form where the user can register for an account.

 - registration_action.php
 > When the user submits the registration form, the information is saved to the database.

 - events.php
+> This page contains chronological list of events sponsored by the organization.
+Everyone is able to view the calender but only users are able to add events.

 - new_event.php
 - new_event_action.php